syncany/syncany-docs/source/index.rst

 Syncany User Guide
 ==================
-Syncany is an open-source cloud storage and filesharing application.
-It allows users to backup and share certain folders of their workstations using any kind of storage, e.g. FTP, SFTP, WebDAV, Amazon S3 and Samba.

-While the basic idea is similar to Dropbox, Syncany is open-source and additionally provides data encryption and more flexibility in terms of storage type and provider:

-- **Data encryption**: Syncany encrypts the files locally, so that any online storage can be used even for sensitive data.
-- **Any storage**: Syncany uses a plug-in based storage system.
-It can be used with any type of remote storage.
+This is the user guide for `Syncany <https://www.syncany.org/>`_, an open-source cloud storage and filesharing application with a strong focus on security.

+This document is targeted at end-users.
+It describes how to use Syncany and how to configure it.
+For development and build instructions, please refer to the `GitHub page <https://github.com/syncany/syncany>`_ or the `project wiki <https://github.com/syncany/syncany/wiki>`_.

 **Contents**